35 Stupid-Simple Ways to Travel on a Budget

 7. Find restaurants off the beaten path.

 Main tourist streets – like the Strip in Vegas or Bourbon Street in New Orleans – are going to cost much more because they’re smack dab right in the middle of the tourist area.
 A rule of thumb is to walk 4 – 6 blocks away from the main tourist areas to find cheaper restaurants.
 (Of course, it goes without saying to avoid risking your safety for some cheap grub!)
+Learn more about how to find the best cheap places to eat while you’re on the go.

 8. Eat street food.